WILLIAM

 obvious one.
 The appointment being the sole act of the president, must be

-completely evidenced, when it is shown that he has done every
+completely evidenced, when it is shown that he has done everything to be

 Should the commission, instead of